 Because we were about to enjoy a 6 hour road trip locked in a car with a toddler who has boycotted naps, we thought we’d try our very first cartoon in the car with her Kindle.
-I needed – yes that is the right word – a bag to hold her headphones so they wouldn’t snag anything in my new, swanky tote.
-I whipped up this one in no time – actually, it was 10 minutes.
+I made this drawstring bag very quickly and it was just perfect.

 - to store toys